The Progress Economy

 The internal perspective

-Inside organisations, the signal is equally visible.
+Inside organisations, the innovation problem signal is equally visible.

 …just 16.6% of employees believe their organisation is innovative